-Yogi Berra, Yankee legend and American icon, died at age 90 yesterday, September 22, exactly 69 years to the day he played his first game in the major leagues for the Yankees in 1946.
+Yogi Berra, Yankee legend and American icon, died at age 90 two years ago on September 22, 2015, exactly 69 years to the day he played his first game in the major leagues for the Yankees in 1946.
 Over the course of the next 19 years, he would become the best catcher in the history of baseball as he led the Yankees to an astonishing 10 World Series championships in 19 years, and fourteen appearances in the World Series during those years.

 In 1949, early in Berra’s Yankee career, his manager assessed him this way in an interview in The Sporting News: “Mr. Berra,” Casey Stengel said, “is a very strange fellow of very remarkable abilities.”

 Many people know Yogi more for his off-the-field quotes than his baseball stats but his stats only enhance the legend.
 His career spanned the careers of Joe DiMaggio, Mickey Mantle, Roger Maris, Whitey Ford, a host of Hall of Famers, and in spite of the hitting reputations of his famous teammates, Yogi drove in more runs during those years than his marquee teammates.

 Yogi dropped out of school after 8th grade to devote his life to baseball.
 He served in the Navy in World War II before

 making his major league debut in 1946.
 St. Louis

 |Yogi and Don Larsen - only perfect game in World Series history|

 I was born the year he turned pro and during my formative years the kid from St. Louis, about 90 miles down the road from where I lived in Iowa, was a major league super star at catcher, three times MVP, fifteen straight years on the all stars, played in fourteen World series and won ten World championships.

 |Yogi contesting Jackie Robinson score in World Series|